 Engages students in a staged thesis unit for the Bachelor of Indigenous Knowledge with Honours program.
 Students have the opportunity to complete a thesis under the guidance of a supervisor.
-This is the second of a series of thesis units for the Bachelor of Indigenous Knowledge with Honours (the other units are INDG4002 and INDG4003).
+This is the third and final unit of a series of thesis units for the Bachelor of Indigenous Knowledge with Honours (the other units are INDG4002 and INDG4003).

 With guidance from an academic supervisor, students will typically cover the following topics during the completion of INDG4004: